 Proper body position and mechanics is an important part of working safely.
 Simply stated, ergonomics is adjusting and arranging your work environment to fit you and your body.
 This may also require changing your body position for certain jobs and breaking bad habits such as poor posture.

 For employees who work in offices, the college provides an adjustable chair, and a table that can be set to the correct height or a keyboard tray.
-If you require alternative office furniture, such as a sit/stand desk, to meet a medical need, please contact the Director of Human Resources for information on the documentation required.
+If you require alternative office furniture, such as a sit/stand desk, to meet a medical need, please contact the Executive Director of Human Resources for information on the documentation required.

 This page provides information to help you evaluate and improve the ergonomics of your work.
 If you have questions or need assistance, please contact the Office of Environmental Health, Safety, & Sustainability at ext.
 2529 or email.

 Chair Adjustments —